 Mexico has been subject to political instability, changes and uncertainties, which may cause changes to existing governmental regulations or their application affecting mineral exploration and mining activities.
-The Company's operations and properties are subject to a variety of governmental regulations including, among others: regulations promulgated by the Mexican Department of Economy - Dirección General de Minas, Mexico's Secretary of Environment and Natural Resources ("SEMARNAT"); the Mexican Mining Law; and the regulations of the Comisión Nacional del Agua (CONAGUA) with respect to water rights, the Mexican Department of labour and the Mexican Department of the Interior.
+The Company's operations and properties are subject to a variety of governmental regulations including, among others: regulations promulgated by the Mexican Department of Economy - Dirección General de Minas, Mexico's Secretary of Environment and Natural Resources ("SEMARNAT"); the Mexican Mining Law; and the regulations of the Comisión Nacional del Aqua with respect to water rights, the Mexican Department of labour and the Mexican Department of the Interior.
 Mexican regulators have broad authority to shut down and/or levy fines against facilities that do not comply with regulations or standards.
-The Company's mineral exploration and mining activities in Mexico may be adversely affected in varying degrees by changing government regulations relating to the mining industry or shifts in political at the federal, state and municipal level conditions (including the uncertainty surrounding the upcoming presidential election in Mexico in 2024) that increase the costs related to the Company's activities or maintenance of its properties.
-In particular the upcoming presidential election in June 2024 in Mexico may cause political and regulatory uncertainty.
-This uncertainty may affections operations in unpredictable ways, including disruptions of supplies and markets, ability to move equipment from site to site, or disruption of infrastructure facilities, including public roads, could be targets or experience collateral damage as a result of social instability, labour disputes or protests.
+The Company's mineral exploration and mining activities in Mexico may be adversely affected in varying degrees by changing government regulations relating to the mining industry or shifts in political conditions that increase the costs related to the Company's activities or maintenance of its properties.
+Government regulations may affect operations in unpredictable ways, including disruptions of supplies and markets, ability to move equipment from site to site, or disruption of infrastructure facilities, including public roads. could be targets or experience collateral damage as a result of social instability, labour disputes or protests.
 Operations may also be affected in varying degrees by government regulations with respect to restrictions on production, price controls, export controls, income taxes, and expropriation of property, environmental legislation and mine safety.
 Mexico's status as a developing country may make it more difficult than it was in the past for the Company to obtain any required financing for its projects.
 The Mexican government has conducted a highly publicized crackdown on the drug cartels, resulting in widespread violence and a loss of lives.
 There is no assurance that the Company's operations will not be adversely impacted by such organizations.
 Further, these risks may not in any part be insurable in the event the Company does suffer damage.